INTO-CPS-Association/fmu-rabbitmq/readme.md

 # Local development

 1. First run the compliation script for your platform to get the external libraries compiled.
-This is located in the scripts directory
+This is located in the scripts directory.
+Example: `./scripts/darwin64_build.sh`
 2. Second run the following command matching the platform to the one just build:

 ```bash